 Litigation is a broad area of law that can encompass a wide array of claims.
 For example, litigating a patent infringement case is very different from litigating a breach of contract case.
 You will want to know the attorney’s experience with your specific situation.
 For this same reason, a related question is, “how many cases have you litigated that were similar to mine, and how did they end up?”

 You should choose someone who has relevant experience in the field to represent you.
 Some lawyers also have certifications in other areas that might be beneficial to your case.
 Hiring a lawyer who does not have relevant experience in the area is not a good choice.

 Different types of clients have different expectations from their attorneys.
 Depending on the type of case, an attorney that is used to represent large corporations with sophisticated in-house legal teams, may not be the best fit for an individual with a specific legal issue.

 Any attorney will tell you that they are the best in their field.
-A good lawyer, on the other hand, may communicate both favorable and negative comments without jeopardizing anonymity.
+A good lawyer, on the other hand, may communicate both favourable and negative comments without jeopardizing anonymity.

 The lawyer you are speaking you may not necessarily be the one handling your case in court.
 It's usually best to know who will be representing you in court ahead of time.
 If you converse with the individual in front of you, you will feel more assured.

 You will want to work with an attorney who is honest and will not be difficult to get in touch with.
 This will help set expectations and avoid issues where the client feels they are being neglected or left in the dark.

 Sometimes, the best course of action to settle a conflict may not be going to court.
 A litigation lawyer may be able to help you resolve your dispute without having to file a lawsuit.
 They may be able to work with you to negotiate a favourable resolution without ever having to go to court.